Best First Credit Cards to Build Credit

 High cash advance fee

-2. Best for building credit: Capital One Platinum Credit Card
+2. Best for Building Credit: Capital One Platinum Credit Card

 The Capital One Platinum Credit Card is designed for those with average credit looking to build or rebuild their credit history.
 It has no annual fee and offers access to a higher credit line after making your first five monthly payments on time.

-Intro bonus: None | Cash advance fee: $10 or 3%, whichever is greater |
+Intro bonus: None | Cash advance fee: $5 or 5%, whichever is greater |

-Annual fee: $0 | Balance transfer fee: None |
+Annual fee: $0 | Balance transfer fee: No balance transfers |

 Pros